WSP-LAB/YOPO/README.md

 ## Requirements

-YOPO requires a Linux machine with an NVIDIA GPU.
+YOPO requires a Linux machine with an NVIDIA graphic card.
 Due to its use of multiple processes for parallel HTML file manipulation, we recommend a machine with at least 32 CPU cores, 256 GB of system memory, and 300 GB of disk space.
 Our tests were conducted on a machine running Ubuntu 22.04 (64-bit).